AndreasWintherMoen/AndreasWintherMoen/README.md

 </br>

-- 🔭 I’m a master's student studying computer science at NTNU in Trondheim, Norway
-- 🧳 I'm starting a career as a software developer and consultant at <a href="https://www.netlight.com/" target="_blank">Netlight</a> in August 2023
+- 🔭 I’m a software developer and consultant at <a href="https://www.netlight.com/" target="_blank">Netlight</a>
+- 🎮 I also love making video games
+- 💻 And anything else programming related, really
 - 💬 You can get in touch with me by email at <a href="mailto:andreas@winthermoen.no">andreas@winthermoen.no</a>

 <br />